Code-Institute-Submissions/Gwgjnr-Fourteen_Tribes_SepResub/README.md

 ![Nav Bar](assets/images/ms1_navbar.PNG)

-- The fully responsive nav bar was created using bootstrap.
+- The responsive nav bar was created using a bootstrap template.
 This is identically displayed across all four pages and includes the website logo on the lefthand side with the page menu floating left to allow navigation of the site.

-- Having initially created a nav bar without bootstrap, I found that once you reached the smaller screen sizes it was not visually pleasing and decided to use bootstrap as this allows for a collapsable menu which is hidden until clicked on small screens.
+- Having initially created a nav bar without bootstrap, I found that once it reached the smaller screen sizes it was not visually pleasing and decided to use bootstrap as this allows for a collapsable menu which is hidden until clicked on small screens.

+- I included the active class on each page when you visit it so it highlights the page you are currently viewing.

 **Homepage Image**